SouthbankSoftware/provendb-sdk-node/README.md

 # provendb-sdk-node
 The ProvenDB SDK for Node.

-**NOTE**: The SDK is still in alpha stages and not recommended for production use.
+**NOTE**: The SDK is in alpha and not recommended for production use.
 For any bugs, please raise an [issue](https://github.com/SouthbankSoftware/provendb-sdk-node/issues).

 ## Installation